 Text-based content lacks serious options and tools.
 As a beginner, you may enjoy some of the artistic tools that are available.
 Your blog may look attractive, but it will lack the bells and whistles your readers have become accustomed to.

 Search engine optimization tools are not present with this service.
 This is a major drawback, especially if you see your blog as a future source of revenue.
 Tumblr boasts an ever-growing membership base.
-However, what they fail to mention is the number of people who leave the service monthly when they realize that it lacks the tools needed to make blogging a success.
+However, what they fail to mention are the droves of people who leave the service each month when they realize that it lacks the tools needed to make blogging a success.